fp7-netide/Tools/memory-management-system/onos/README.md

 ```
 ### STEP 2: ONOS Prerequisites

-Follow the ONOS WiKi (https://wiki.onosproject.org/display/ONOS/Installing+and+Running+ONOS) in order to setup your environment to compile and run ONOS
+Follow the ONOS WiKi (https://wiki.onosproject.org/display/ONOS/ONOS+from+Scratch) in order to setup the environment and to compile and run ONOS

 ### STEP 3: Create a custom ONOS cell